emmabh/top-10-albums-2023/README.md

 ## for u geeks
 I hand charted out each song in MuseScore, and then used this [AMAZING godsend of a tool](https://extramaster.net/tools/midiToArduino/) to convert to frequencies passed to a piezo buzzer in Arduino code.

+used a reed switch and magnet for card opening/closing trigger mechanism!

 Used Arduino to program an ATTiny85 to play each song and blink the lil LED.

 Card designed in Photoshop/Illustrator.